siddharth9300/siddharth9300/README.md

 ## I'm a Student!!

-- 🌱 Have good knowledge in different languages such as Java , Python , C , Kotlin
+- 🌱 Have good knowledge in different languages and framework such as Java , Python , C , Kotlin for Android , HTML5 , CSS , JavaScript , Bootstrap and Tailwind framework , Django for backend
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and lern new things

 ---